 Reports account names having the same leaf but different prefixes.
 In other words, two or more leaves that are categorized differently.
 Reads the default journal file, or another specified as an argument.

 Prints a “closing balances” transaction and an “opening balances” transaction that bring account balances to and from zero, respectively.
 Useful for bringing asset/liability balances forward into a new journal file, or for closing out revenues/expenses to retained earnings at the end of a period.

-balances”.
-You can choose to print just one of the transactions by using
+--open-from options.
+You can choose to print just one of the

 If you split your journal files by time (eg yearly), you will typically